 "iOS 12 just works," may be Apple's big message about its next iPhone update, as it's reportedly focusing on reliability and shelving many exciting features.

-This is both good and bad news if you were looking forward to iOS 12.
+This is both good and bad news if you were looking forward to iOS 12 with a brand new look and feel.
 There may be fewer front-facing features, but your iPhone may reset less.
 It's hard to argue with that.

 iOS 12 apps and macOS together at last

 Apple is rumored to be allowing developers to expand their app ecosystem to the forthcoming macOS 10.14 update.
-Apple's own apps, like Home, are also said to be finally making the jump, according to Bloomberg.
+Apple's own apps, like Home, are also said to be finally making the jump, according to recent reports.

 More Animojis in more places (like iPad)

-Apple's Animoji character may make two jumps.
-First, the natural jump to FaceTime for video chats behind a virtual panda, robot and poop mask.
+Apple's Animoji character may make two jumps in 2018.
+First, the natural jump to FaceTime for video chats behind a virtual panda, robot, and poop mask.
 Second to what may be a new iPad Pro 2018 with a Face ID camera.
-We've seen some evidence of an updated iPad recently, so that makes sense.
+We've seen some evidence of an updated iPad recently, beyond the cheap new iPad 2018.

 While nothing is known about iOS 12 yet we have a clear idea of some of the things we want to see, such as the following.